Describe a time when the electricity suddenly went off: IELTS Speaking Cue Card

 Initially, I felt scared because I have a fear of darkness.
 However, being with my cousins and family made me feel safe and turned the situation into a fun experience.

-What activities did you enjoy during the power outage?
+What activities did you enjoy during the blackout?

-We played hide-and-seek, bonded as a family, and stayed up late on the terrace.
-It was a unique opportunity to enjoy each other's company without distractions.
+We played hide-and-seek, bonded as a family, and even stayed up late on the terrace, which was usually not allowed.
+It was a great way to connect and have fun together.

-How did this experience impact your relationship with your family?
+How did the experience impact your relationship with your family?

 Band 7